 RFQs

-The ReqForQuoteInsert method is used to submit a RFQ for investors.
-The main data structure is CThostFtdcInputForQuoteField.
+The ReqForQuoteInsert method is used to submit an RFQ for investors.
+The main data structure is the CThostFtdcInputForQuoteField.
 Only the contract code and quote reference number need to be passed in.

 The OnRspForQuoteInsert will be called to return an error message, if the RFQ fails the validation.
 If the RFQ is valid, no message will be returned.